ozaner/ozanerhansha.github.io-OLD/_posts/physics/00-0-0-physics.md

 date: 2018-03-14
 tags: physics classical-physics
 ---
-Physics is the branch of science that studies the properties and mechanics of matter, energy and spacetime.
+Physics is the branch of science that studies the properties and mechanics of matter and energy in  spacetime and their interaction with the 4 fundamental forces.

 There are 3 main divisions of physics:
 - [Classical Physics](#classical-physics)